HL7/davinci-alerts/source/pages/usecases.md

 ### Graph of FHIR Resources

 The following resource graph in figure 8 defines the resources that support the admission and discharge alerts use case using FHIR messaging.
 MessageHeader, Patient, Encounter, and Condition are the primary resources (indicated by the black borders) which are messaged in the Da Vinci Alert Message Bundle to notify the provider of when the event has occurred.
-The Endpoint Resource can be optionally included in the bundle to allow the Recipient to optionally query other associated resources such as Location, Practitioner and Organization  through a subsequent FHIR read or search interaction (TODO this needs further testing and discusion).
+The Endpoint Resource can be optionally included in the bundle to allow the Recipient to optionally query other associated resources such as Location, Practitioner and Organization  through a subsequent FHIR read or search interaction (TODO this needs further testing and discussion).
 Note that the boxes with several resources inside them represents a choice.

 {% include img-portrait.html img="admit_message_graph.svg" caption="Figure 8" %}